 During surgery, the testicle on the other side is often secured into place as well.
 This is because the unaffected testicle is at risk of testicular torsion in the future.

 The testicle may continue to function properly if the condition is found early and treated right away.
 The chances that the testicle will need to be removed increase if blood flow is reduced for more than 6 hours.
-However, the testicle may lose its ability to function if torsion has lasted fewer than 6 hours.
+However, sometimes it may lose its ability to function even if torsion has lasted fewer than 6 hours.

 The testicle may shrink if blood supply is cut off for an extended time.
 It may need to be surgically removed.
 Shrinkage of the testicle may occur days to months after the torsion has been corrected.
-Severe infection of the testicle and scrotum is also possible if the blood flow is restricted for an extended period.
+Severe infection of the testicle and scrotum is also possible if the blood flow is limited for a long period.

 When to Contact a Medical Professional